Although we joke about constipation, it is a miserable experience and should never be taken lightly in the ALS patient. Loss

 is usually even less fiber in the diet.

-Fiber laxatives are very slow acting and are taken daily to prevent constipation rather than for relief
+Fiber laxatives are very slow acting and are taken daily to prevent constipation rather than for relief of existing constipation.

 Generally the first laxative recommended for frequent constipation, fiber laxatives are also ideal for

 long term use because the fiber is not absorbed.

 Two well known brands are Metamucil and Citrucel.
 Available without a prescription, some use natural